fl101/awardfares-blog/_posts/2023-05-20-aadvantage-best-redemptions-2023.md

 Cabin classes on American Airlines can be a bit confusing, especially when booking awards seats.
 Their Flagship First can feel like Business Class, and they have Main Cabin Extra (Economy), which is **NOT THE SAME** as Basic Economy.

-Here’s a quick summary of what you get on each class:
+Here’s a quick summary of what you get on each class when booking a pure AAdvantage award on American Airlines:

 * [First-class](https://awardfares.com/search?..;c:first;o:price;so:asc;z:aadvantage) (a.k.a Flagship First):
     * Lie-flat seats